How do I get low-income internet?

 How fast is Comcast’s $10 internet?

-The $9.95 monthly Internet Essentials from Comcast comes with download speeds up to 50 Mbps and upload speeds up to 5 Mbps.
-See if you qualify for this internet plan and apply on the Internet Essentials website.
+The $9.95 monthly Internet Essentials from Comcast offers download speeds up to 50 Mbps and upload speeds up to 5 Mbps.
+To see if you qualify for this internet plan, visit the Internet Essentials website and apply.

 What internet can I get with food stamps?

-If you have SNAP benefits (what folks commonly call “food stamps”), you can qualify for the Affordable Connectivity Program and the Lifeline program.
+If you have SNAP benefits (what folks commonly call “food stamps”), you can qualify for the Lifeline program.

 Is the government giving free internet?

-For eligible households, the Biden administration is offering reduced-cost, or in some cases, free internet through the Affordable Connectivity Program.
-It provides up to $30 per month of assistance towards your internet plan.
+The Biden administration used to offer reduced-cost, or in some cases, free internet through the Affordable Connectivity Program, depending on household eligibility.
+It provided up to $30 monthly assistance towards your internet plan.

 How do low-income families get computers?